Tips to Ensure Your Roof Flashing Never Leaks

 Flashing is the metal membrane that is added to the junction of your chimney and roof to provide a proper fixation, cover up cracks and holes, and ultimately stop rainwater from leaking into the interior of your house.

-The metal used in flashing can vary according to your location and also on your budget.
-High-end flashing material includes copper that has a very long life.
+The metal used can vary according to your location and also on your budget.
+High-end material includes copper that has a very long life.
 Copper is also one of the best options in the market currently because it can be used to make a solid watertight connection which greatly reduces the chances of a leak.
 But because of its high price, the average consumer usually opts for aluminum or galvanized steel instead.

-Installing a leak-proof flashing
+Installing a leak-proof flash

 Need professional roofing help?
 Contact Southern Star Roofing today!